dcit202Andriod/Group-22/README.md

 ### emmanuelgith  10947433: Designed the onboarding page.
 ### umar229    10982248: Designed the recipe page.
 ### RMUKTAR001 10952895: Designed the about app page.
+### Khqcooza  10977457 : Worked on the recipe details page by adding recipes to the page.
 ### 1realoffset 10956566: Worked on the recipe details page.
 ### GideonAnderson 10976211: Worked on the recipedetails page.
 ### ReneSambou 10952445:  Designed and implemented the functionalities for the signin and signup page.
 Implemented the appropriate navigations between pages